Curious Facts

 Transformation and Transition

-When a crow is found dead, other crows gather around him or her to have what appears to be a funeral.
-This warms my heart knowing that crows can gather together to mourn or even give awareness to a loss.
+When a crow is found dead, other crows gather around him or her for what appears to be a funeral.
+Knowing that crows can gather together to mourn or even raise awareness of a loss warms my heart.

-The way the other crows gather around the transitioned (dead) crow, remind me of how our guides help us through our transitional periods in life.
+The way the other crows gather around the transitioned (dead) crow reminds me of how our guides help us through our transitional periods in life.

-As we continously grow in life, we lay to rest many things that we considered parts of us.
+As we continuously grow in life, we lay to rest many things that we considered part of us.
 Our guides are there for every single one of those moments.
-They are who help us identify what is no longer healthy for our lifestyle.
+They help us identify what is no longer healthy for our lifestyle.

-Knowing that you know have the full support of your guides to do what's best for you, what major step are you deciding to take after seeing the Crow?
+Knowing that you now have the full support of your guides to do what's best for you, what major step are you deciding to take after seeing the Crow?

 Self Identification & Authenticity

-The Crow has a many stereotypes working against its favor.
-If you even think about the name people us to identify a group of crows, murder, it is a huge stigma associated with them.
+The Crow has many stereotypes working against its favor.
+If you even think about the name people use to identify a group of crows, murder, there is a considerable stigma associated with them.

-It seems stereotypes aren't only about humans designed by humans but we even create stereotypes about animals, to include the Crow.
-It's quite unfair considering due to the stereotypes, crows get a bad reputation and experience injustice and abuse.
+It seems stereotypes aren't only about humans designed by humans, but we even create stereotypes about animals, including the Crow.
+It's pretty unfair, considering due to the stereotypes, crows get a bad reputation and experience injustice and abuse.

-A lot of us who see Crows may associate them with fear, leading people to lose interest in identifying their spiritual symbolism.
-But when you a Crow it identifies with your current circumstance.
-Maybe you're a minority experiencing injustice, maybe someone tried to ruin your reputation, maybe you made a mistake that'd you'd never do again.
-Either way you are trying to get around and over a certain belief attached to you.
-Or even what you may have attached to yourself. ( You get to choose who you are each and every day, you are not limited to who you were yesterday. )
+Many of us who see Crows may associate them with fear, leading people to lose interest in identifying their spiritual symbolism.
+But a crow identifies with your current circumstance.
+Maybe you're a minority experiencing injustice, someone tried to ruin your reputation, or maybe you made a mistake you'd never do again.
+Either way, you are trying to get around and overcome a particular belief attached to you.
+Or even what you may have attached to yourself.
+(You get to choose who you are each and every day; you are not limited to who you were yesterday. )

-The truth is, people will always have an idea of you and very rarely does it actually describe or represent you.
-All you can do is build yourself to be the best person that you can be.
+The truth is, people will always have an idea of you, and very rarely does it actually describe or represent you.
+All you can do is build yourself to be your best person.
 Persevere, despite people's limiting beliefs about you.

-Many people believe that crows are aggressive and evil but that doesn't mean that is who they are.
+Many people believe that crows are aggressive and evil, but that doesn't mean that is who they are.
 In 2015 a little girl in Seattle, 8 years old, started feeding crows in her neighborhood.
-Out of what seemed to be gratitude, they gifted her dozens of items.
+They gifted her dozens of items out of what seemed to be gratitude.
 They gifted her tokens, buttons, and even pieces of colored glass.
-The little girl said that her favorite gift from the crows was a tiny heart charm.
-She said " It's showing me how much they love me."
+The little girl said her favorite gift from the crows was a tiny heart charm.
+She said, " It's showing me how much they love me."
 This completely goes against what many people believe about the crows.
 This switches the narrative.
-The crazy part is she actually built a relationship with the Crow and this is her story despite stereotypes pushed down generations about the Crow.
+The crazy part is she actually built a relationship with the Crow, and this is her story despite stereotypes pushed down generations about the Crow.

-Keep pushing on knowing that you are not limited to be who they believe you are.
+Keep pushing on, knowing that you are not limited to being who they believe you are.

-The Crow decides who he or she will be.
-Not the rumors, stereotypes of stories that people share with others.
+The Crow decides who he or she will be, not the rumors and stereotypes of stories that people share with others.

 Confidence

 We are all familiar with the voice of the Crow, Caw.
 Caw.
 Have you ever just stopped to listen?
 Have you ever just stopped to look at it as it spoke?
 It radiates confidence.
-It walks bold, speaks with clarity and seems to know exactly what it wants.
+It walks boldly, speaks clearly, and knows exactly what it wants.

 When you see a Crow, it is asking you to radiate confidence.
-It's asking you to identify what you want and to be confident in asking for it, going for it and manifesting it.
+It's asking you to identify what you want and to be confident in asking for it, going for it, and manifesting it.
 If you aren't exactly sure what you desire in life, it is time to identify those particular things.
-Be sure to write down goals and deadlines and figure out how you'd like to reach them.
+Be sure to write down goals and deadlines and determine how you'd like to reach them.

 Crow Mythology & History